Skip to main content

 Statement to customers

 Since launching the first Carbon Neutral engine oil in 2014, Castrol has maintained a portion of its product portfolio as Carbon Neutral in accordance with the BSI PAS 2060 standard (‘Carbon Neutral’).
 Over the past eleven years, the scope and geographic coverage of the Carbon Neutral portfolio has adapted to shifts in customer demand, peaking in 2023 when ~33% of Castrol's offerings were Carbon Neutral.
-Over the programme's duration, Castrol has procured and retired over eight million carbon credits to offset greenhouse gas emissions linked to lubricant life cycle.
-Castrol’s Carbon Neutral programme, including the cost of “offsets” helped accelerate the development and execution of carbon reduction strategies.
+Over the programme's duration, Castrol has procured and retired over eight million carbon credits to offset greenhouse gas emissions linked to the lubricant life cycle.
+Castrol’s Carbon Neutral programme, including the cost of “offsets”, helped accelerate the development and execution of carbon reduction strategies.

 In response to the evolving environment, particularly concerning the use of carbon credits to support Carbon Neutrality claims for consumers and customers, Castrol began to reduce its Carbon Neutral portfolio, in 2024.
 Resources previously allocated to this portfolio have been redirected towards programs and practices aimed at decreasing the carbon intensity of its products within its value chain and operations.